A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/README.md

 # A-NZ PEPPOL BIS 3.0
 Within this repository is a range of artefacts that will help Peppol Service Providers to implement and adopt the Australia-New Zealand extension of the [Peppol BIS Billing](https://docs.peppol.eu/poacc/billing/3.0/2023-Q4/) and should be read in conjunction with that specification.
 In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
 The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
-The migration dates are subject to review and approval but the PINT A-NZ Billing specification is anticipated to become mandatory in November 2024 and in May 2025 the A-NZ Peppol BIS 3.0 extensions will be removed.
+The migration dates are confirmed, the PINT A-NZ Billing specification will become mandatory on 15 November 2024 and after 15 May 2025 the A-NZ Peppol BIS 3.0 extensions will be phased out and no longer available for use.
 You can view the new PINT A-NZ specification [here](https://docs.peppol.eu/poac/aunz/).

 No localised versions of other Procure to Pay (P2P) specifications are required.
 See Procure to Pay section below for further details.